-About 7km up on Sproule Creek Road, just fifteen minutes from Nelson.
+Drive 7km up on Sproule Creek Road, turning off in Taghum outside of Nelson.
 There is parking available on the left as the paved road turns to gravel.
 Cross the vehicle bridge on foot and you’ll come to the trailhead on the right:

 Up the Millsite Trail